merlinthemagic/MTS/README.md

 Note: If you plan on opening i.e. ssh connections or nesting a screen instance or changing shells, it will be your responsibillity to exit those sessions.
 The process can only exit successfully if the shell contains the same bash shell as when it started.
-If you leave the shell inside i.e. screen then the process never terminates and will need to be terminated manually, by you.
+If you leave the shell inside i.e. screen then the process may never terminate and would need to be terminated manually by you.

 <h5>The timeout:</h5>